Posts for: #Villain

 • Kharvex, the Shadow Caller — cult mage who tested summoning magic at the ancient battlefield; defeated by the party

-• Manus (CR 17 Shapechanger) — enigmatic warrior who openly mocks the Weaver and appears motivated by testing himself rather than ideology; stole the Summer Court’s leyline crystal and planted the Bodak in the Spring Temple; still at large
+• Manus (CR 17 Shapechanger) — enigmatic warrior who openly mocked the Weaver and was motivated by testing himself rather than ideology; stole the Summer Court’s leyline crystal and planted the Bodak in the Spring Temple; turned on the Weaver in fury during the final battle; whereabouts unknown

 The Leyline Barrier Plot